 Smoke pollution was not viewed in a wholly negative light.
 There were no votes to be had in clearing the skies

 One reason laws were so lax was that smoke pollution was not viewed in a wholly negative light.
 The public’s affection for the traditional blazing hearth was a major obstacle to smoke control.
 Governments were unwilling to upset the electorate by passing legislation that interfered with freedom to enjoy this popular British institution.
 There were no votes to be had in clearing the skies.

 The 1952 London smog disaster is thought to have claimed as many as 12,000 lives.
 It was the catalyst for comprehensive air pollution controls in Britain.

 Following this tragedy the government passed the Clean Air Act of 1956.
 This for the first time regulated both domestic and industrial smoke emissions.

 Historians widely considered the Clean Air Act a milestone in environmental protection.
 The legislation included powers to establish smokeless zones, and provided subsidies to householders to convert to cleaner fuels (smokeless solid fuel, gas and electricity).

 But this energy transition did not happen overnight.
 It took around 3 decades, and another Clean Air Act in 1968 to deal with slow-moving local authorities, before smoke control programmes were finally completed.

 By the 1980s the skies had cleared - improving health and quality of life in the cities of the world's first industrial nation.

 But the problem is not eradicated.
-Today our filthy air is the cause of 40,000 early deaths in the UK each year.
+Today our filthy air is the cause of up to 36,000 early deaths in the UK each year.

 New Clean Air Act